jeffgore00/jg_ts_react_node_project_skeleton/README.md

 ## Non-user-facing functionality

-Despite the limited functionality from a user's perspective, there's a lot from the developer's perspective.
-This is a heavy boilerplate, aiming at quality, reliability, and a frictionless developer experience.
+Despite the limited functionality from a user's perspective, there's a lot to offer the developer who cares deeply about quality, but still wants to start writing feature code right away.

 Here is some marketing for what this project skeleton provides: